tripathi-gaurav/teen-patti-concept/README.md

 ### Challenges for the game:

-1) Develping a structure for storing information about players and game on the server is challenging as there is no database to keep track of it.
+1. Developing a structure for storing information about players and game on the server is challenging as there is no database to keep track of it.

-2) We will have to figure which is more interesting: Antes or Blinds.
+2. We will have to figure which is more interesting: Antes or Blinds.